Andrew Mountbatten-Windsor: Titles and styles

-As a son of the reigning monarch, he was styled at birth as "His Royal Highness The Prince Andrew".
+As a son of the reigning monarch, Andrew was styled at birth as "His Royal Highness The Prince Andrew".
 On 23 July 1986, the day of his wedding, he was created Duke of York, Earl of Inverness, and Baron Killyleagh, and assumed the style "His Royal Highness The Duke of York".
 He was occasionally known as Earl of Inverness in Scotland and Baron Killyleagh in Northern Ireland.